skubasek/eng-docs/SOP.md

-This document contains information regarding operating procedures (SOPs) of [system title] - [job id] in production environment.
+This document contains information regarding operating procedures (SOPs) of [system title] - id:[replace with id, no brackets] in production environment.

 <small>The main <strong>objective</strong> of the document is to help a developer/support with a routine production processing (ie, release),
 ongoing maintenance, and identified problems and issues.</small>